pressly/goose/README.md

     	file path to root CA's certificates in pem format (only supported on mysql) -dir string
     	directory with migration files (default ".")
+  -dry-run
-  -h	print help
+    	prints out the migrations it would apply and exits before applying them -h	print help
   -no-versioning
     	apply migration commands with no versioning, in file order, from directory pointed to